easonanalytica/company_name_matcher/CONTRIBUTING.md

 1. **Open a pull request** against the `dev` branch (not `main`)

 2. **PR Checklist**:
-   - ✅ All tests pass
+   - ✅ All tests pass locally
+   - ✅ Automated testing passes (for dev→main PRs)
    - ✅ New features include tests
    - ✅ Documentation updated (if applicable)
    - ✅ Clear description of changes